The Conjuring Universe: Untitled prequel film (TBA)

+Other potential projects

-In June 2017, producer Peter Safran stated that while the studio will not incorporate characters from other standalone original works, there are various projects in development.
-He later reiterated that future projects will only be made that have a direct connection to the Warrens and the other released films in the franchise; stating that they will continue to be made "as long as [we] keep having original stories to tell".
+In June 2017, producer Peter Safran stated that while the studio would not incorporate characters from other standalone original works, there are various projects in development.
+He later reiterated that future projects would only be made that have a direct connection to the Warrens and the other released films in the franchise; stating that they would continue to be made "as long as [we] keep having original stories to tell".
 By May 2021, he said that there were multiple future projects in various stages of development, with Patrick Wilson and Vera Farmiga intended to reprise their roles.
 Safran stated: "[They] are such unique actors and they portray Ed and Lorraine so beautifully that we'd love to keep making these movies with them.
 Ed and Lorraine investigated cases for 50 years, so we have another 40 years with Patrick and Vera before we run out".

 Following the release of Annabelle Comes Home in June 2019, Gary Dauberman acknowledged the possibility of a fourth Annabelle film, while stating that there's potential for a number of spin-off films centered around the other cursed artifacts and their entities, as well.
 The filmmaker revealed that specific entities received detailed backstories that he wrote during the production for Annabelle Comes Home.
-Developed with Wan, he stated that the future of the franchise will explore different sub-genres of horror; stating that a psychological horror film centered around The Bride, and a slasher horror film centered around The Samurai, were examples of options that were discussed for development.
+Developed with Wan, he stated that the future of the franchise would explore different sub-genres of horror; stating that a psychological horror film centered around The Bride, and a slasher horror film centered around The Samurai, were examples of options that were discussed for development.

-In June 2021, after the release of The Conjuring: The Devil Made Me Do It, Michael Chaves revealed that the movie was originally intended to directly tie into the next spin-off film.
-Centered around a demonic character that was cut from the third Conjuring, referred to as the Lost Demon, Chaves stated that this entity would be notable because it was entirely based on descriptions from true account witnesses.
+In June 2021, after the release of The Conjuring: The Devil Made Me Do It, Michael Chaves revealed that the film was originally intended to directly tie into the next spin-off film.
+Centered around a demonic character that was cut from the third Conjuring referred to as the Lost Demon, Chaves stated that this entity would be notable because it was entirely based on descriptions from true account witnesses.
 Though the full character reveal was removed from the final cut, as well as a subplot where Isla the occultist was working with the demon, the filmmaker noted that it is the same entity that torments David in the waterbed and ultimately enters his body.
 He expressed hope that one day the project would be green-lit.
 Chaves commented that James Wan has several Warren "cases up his sleeve", with "a lot of things ... to explore".
-The filmmaker acknowledged that he knew what was being developed while expressing his excitement as a fan to see what is released first.
+The filmmaker acknowledged that he knew various projects that were being developed.